What truck chassis is better for your fleet? It depends on several factors.

 Also, the cutaway tends to work better in long-distance delivery routes, which require significant amounts of highway driving, because it offers higher top-end speeds and a smoother, more comfortable ride.

-3. Seating Capacity
+3. Seating Capacity Advantage: Cab-forward

 Cab-forwards offer two cab configurations: regular cab (three-person capacity) and crew cab (seating up to six).
 If deliveries require more than two people, the cab-forward is the better fit.

-4 Cab-to-Cargo Access
+4. Cab-to-Cargo Access Advantage: Cutaway

 Does the driver need to access the body area from the cab?
 "If the answer is 'yes,' the cutaway would be the choice," said Byron of Donlen.
 "A cutaway body offers an optional sliding door located between the driver and passenger seats, allowing the driver to access the body interior.
 A cab-forward chassis doesn't offer this option.
 Instead, access to the body is typically through the rear door [of the body] or by adding an optional body side door."